Combustible Celluloid

 By Jeffrey M. Anderson

 When I was first assigned the "Why I Write" column for the San Francisco Examiner, one of the first names that came to mind was Mickey Spillane (1918-2006).
-It was a great time.
+We spoke on the phone, and it was great.
 He was 87 at the time and bragged: "I can't throw a cinder box around anymore.
 But I got a full head of hair and I don't wear glasses."

 He told all kinds of great stories such as this: